MDA National Ambassadors

 “We’ve been really passionate about the cause,” Tana says of her family.
 “We felt like it was our way to do something about something we couldn’t really do anything about.
 It was turning a negative into a positive.”

 Tana attended MDA Summer Camp and organized carnivals benefitting MDA at her Minnesota high school.
 Now, in Sioux Falls, her family has a high-raising Muscle Walk team, and Tana sits on the planning committee for MDA Toast to Life gala events.
 Her role as MDA National Ambassador is a natural one—and another way, she says, she can continue to expand and advocate for the MDA family.

 Meet Faith Fortenberry

 “It’s OK to be in a wheelchair, and it’s OK to be who you are,” Faith says.
 “You can do anything, whether or not you are in a wheelchair.
 If you want to play sports or just hang out with your friends, you can do it all.”

 Diagnosis: Spinal muscular atrophy type 2

 She lives with spinal muscular atrophy (SMA) type 2, and represents a new generation of MDA children who are now benefitting from the FDA-approved drug Spinraza, which has been heavily supported over the years by MDA funding.
-In Faith’s case, Spinraza is already having a tremendous impact on her life.
+In Faith’s case, Spinraza has had a tremendous impact on her life.
 “It has been a game-changer,” says her mother, Leeann.
 “She can now lift things, hold a glass, and brush her own teeth, which she was not able to do before.
 More importantly, she is able to breathe better.”